Resume Tips

 1. Start with a Clear and Objective Statement

-Include a concise objective statement that focuses on the specific job or industry you’re seeking.
-The objective statement should communicate your career goals and indicate how hiring you will benefit the employer.
+Start your resume with a concise objective statement that focuses on the specific job or industry you’re targeting.
+Your statement should highlight your career goals and indicate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Customize your resume for every post you’re applying for by highlighting the relevant skills and experience that meet the criteria in the job description.
-This ensures that your application stands out from other applicants.
+Personalize your resume for each job you are applying for, highlighting your relevant skills and work experience that are in line with the requirements on the official job description.
+This will ensure that your application stands out among numerous others.

 3. Use Bullet Points to Highlight Achievements